yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

 - Check, manage, and upgrade Yugabyte Platform (port `tcp:8800`)
 - View the Yugabyte Platform console (port `tcp:80`)

-In addition, if you are using your own custom VPCs (self-managed configuration), the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 11000, 12000, 9300, 9042, 5433, and 6379.
+If you are using your own custom VPCs (self-managed configuration), the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 11000, 12000, 9300, 9042, 5433, and 6379.
 For more information on ports used by YugabyteDB, refer to [Default ports](../../../../reference/configuration/default-ports).

 Create a firewall entry enabling these by going to **VPC network > Firewall rules**: